canjs/canjs/docs/can-guides/commitment/recipes/file-navigator-simple.md

 ### The problem

-Lets render `rootEntityData` in the page with its immediate children.
+Let’s render `rootEntityData` in the page with its immediate children.

 ### What you need to know